sophocles-app/releases/README.md

 | macOS (Apple Silicon) | `Sophocles_<version>_aarch64.dmg` |
 | Windows (x64) | `Sophocles_<version>_x64-setup.exe` |

-The `.app.tar.gz` and `.sig` files are used by the in-app updater.
-You do not need to download them manually.
+The .app.tar.gz file is used by the in-app updater.
+You do not need to download it manually.

 ## Manifests